-Text Encryption/Decryption Tool
+Text Encryption Tool

 The Text Encryption/Decryption Tool is a symmetric encryption utility supporting four mainstream encryption algorithms: AES, TripleDES, Rabbit, and RC4.
 It provides bidirectional encryption and decryption capabilities, suitable for sensitive information protection, secure data transmission, password storage, and other scenarios requiring text encryption.